cracker4o/purge-cf-cache-chrome-extension/README.md

 #Changeset

+v1.6.0 Code refactoring for the whole project.
+Better readability cleanly written and using the latest trends in JavaScript development.

 v1.5.1: Added a new feature for managing CloudFlare DEV mode for your domains

 v1.5.0: Added support for Mozilla Firefox